ZoranWong/pure-container/README.md

 ```
 npm install pure-container --save
 ```
+## What is it
+- pure-container is a container library which is builded on javascript(es6).You can use it in your nodejs project or web front-end project.

-## How to use
+## How to use it
-# import container to your project and using in the project
+- import container to your project and using in the project

 ```
 import Container from 'pure-container';
 // The Container class is a singleton class.You need use the static method getInstance to get a Container object.